rraziel/es-injection/README.md

 npm run compile
 ```

-It is also possible to keep unit tests executing as a background task:
+It is also possible to keep unit and integration tests executing as a background task:

 ```
 npm run test:watch